rotem2022/task-manager-electron/README.md

 ## Application Description

 This is a desktop task management application  allows users to create, view, update, delete, and manage their tasks.
-The application provides a clean, single-page interface for a seamless user experience, with features like filtering by priority/status and sorting by due date.

 ---